magepages/mpdocs/docs/automatic-related-products/index.md

 To start working with Automatic Related Product GraphQL in Magento, you need to:

 - Use Magento 2.3.x, Return your site to developer mode
-- Supported request GraphQL can be viewed <a href='https://documenter.getpostman.com/view/10589000/SzfCVSAP?version=latest' target='_blank' rel='nofollow'>here</a>
+- Refer to our supported GraphQL requests <a href='https://documenter.getpostman.com/view/10589000/SzfCVSAP?version=latest' target='_blank' rel='nofollow'>here</a>